allthroughthenight/allthroughthenight.github.io/_posts/2021-01-03-what-i-played-this-year.md

 title: "What I Played This Year"
 ---

-# Introduction

-Gaming isn't that unique to tech, but I've gotten better at completing games and wanted to share.
-If I could summarize the past year, it was the year of platformers.
-I won't deep dive about each game and just give a short line about them, and if it's here then I like it.
+Gaming isn't unique to tech, but I've gotten better at working on my backlog, and i short, it was the year of platformers.

 # Games